Check AI Brand Mentions: 5 Methods from Free to Automated

 You've heard that people are using ChatGPT and DeepSeek to find product recommendations.
 But you have no idea whether your brand shows up when they ask.
-Before you can improve your AI visibility, you need to know where you stand.
+Before you can improve your AI visibility, you need to check if AI mentions your brand — systematically.
+The first step is to check AI brand mentions across the major engines.

-Here are five concrete methods to check if AI search engines mention your brand — from quick free checks you can do in five minutes to systematic monitoring that covers every major engine at scale.
+Here are five concrete methods for AI brand monitoring — from quick free checks you can do in five minutes to systematic monitoring that covers every major engine at scale.
+Whether you want to track ChatGPT brand mentions specifically or monitor brand in AI across all engines, this guide covers it.
+A comprehensive strategy must include a plan to check AI brand mentions regularly.

 Method 1: Direct Manual Queries (Free, 5 Minutes)